nasa/fprime/Svc/ActiveTextLogger/docs/sdd.md

 #### 3.2.1 File Writing

-Once a valid file and max size is supplied via a public funtion call, the `Svc::ActiveTextLogger` component writes to that file as well as standard output.
+Once a valid file and max size is supplied via a public function call, the `Svc::ActiveTextLogger` component writes to that file as well as standard output.
 The `Svc::ActiveTextLogger` component will stop writing to the file if it would exceed the maximum size.

 If the file supplied already exists, the `Svc::ActiveTextLogger` component will attempt to create a new file up to ten times by appending a integer suffix to end of the file name.